plataplomo/hummingbot/workflow/django_fastapi_refactor/04_fastapi_service_wrappers.md

 # FastAPI Service Wrappers: Exposing Existing APIs and Trading Logic

-## Overview
+## Overview (Updated June 2025)

-This document details how to create FastAPI service wrappers around your existing CyberDelta components.
-These services expose your proven trading infrastructure through modern REST APIs while preserving all existing logic unchanged.
+This document details how to create FastAPI service wrappers around your existing CyberDelta components within the 8-9 week timeline.
+These services expose your production-ready trading infrastructure (including sophisticated features like auto-lending detection and margin support) through modern REST APIs while preserving all existing logic unchanged.
+The wrapper approach ensures zero risk to proven trading algorithms and supports the reduced 2-person team structure.

 ## Service Architecture